2008 World Series: Game 5

 The national anthem was sung by John Oates.
-Philadelphia scored in the first inning for the third consecutive game, taking a 2–0 lead when Shane Victorino batted in Jayson Werth and Chase Utley.
-Tampa Bay cut the lead in half in the fourth inning; Carlos Peña doubled and was batted in on Evan Longoria's single, both players' first hits of the Series.
-The Rays then tied the game in the sixth inning when B. J. Upton scored from second base on a Peña single.
+Philadelphia scored in the first inning for the third consecutive game, taking a 2–0 lead when they loaded the bases with two outs off Rays starter Scott Kazmir, who then gave up a two-run single to Shane Victorino.
+Tampa Bay cut the lead in half in the fourth; Carlos Peña doubled with one out and scored on Evan Longoria's RBI single, both players' first hits of the Series.
+The Rays then tied the game in the sixth when B. J. Upton singled, stole second, and scored on Peña's RBI single.

-The game was suspended after the top of the sixth inning because of rain, making it the first game in World Series history not to be played through to completion or declared a tie.
+The game was suspended after the top of the sixth because of rain, making it the first game in World Series history not to be played through to completion or declared a tie.
 Phillies starter Cole Hamels, making his fifth start, had pitched six innings when the umpires suspended play.
-The Phillies pinch hit for Hamels in the bottom of the sixth inning.
+The Phillies pinch-hit for Hamels in the bottom of the sixth inning.
 By retaking the lead in that half-inning, the Phillies put Hamels in line for the victory, which would have been his fifth win in the postseason, tying an MLB record.
 However, when Tampa Bay again tied the game in the seventh, Hamels was left with a no decision.

 After the game was suspended, umpiring crew chief Tim Tschida told reporters that he and his crew ordered the players off the field because the wind and rain threatened to make the game "comical."
-Chase Utley agreed, saying that by the middle of the sixth inning, "the infield was basically under water."
+Chase Utley agreed, saying that by the middle of the sixth, "the infield was basically under water."
 Rain continued to fall in Philadelphia on Tuesday, further postponing the game to Wednesday, October 29.